Duygubirol/Duygubirol/README.md

 ### Hi there, I am Duygu 👋

-I am a master's student in Project Managament and Data science in Berlin.
+I am a Data Scientist in Berlin.

 I am a solution-oriented design and business professional with a comprehensive background and experience in design, project and application management in a broad spectrum of industries.
 Believes in multi-disciplinary approach to problem solving and optimization